To ensure everyone can access the water via a safe, enriching and shared experience, helping to empower and change lives.

 Wetwheels is an inspiring organisation where perceived barriers are reassessed, new skills are learned and new-found independence is discovered.
 Participants are able to have a single experience or return over time to develop new skills.

 Wetwheels was conceived and founded by disabled yachtsman, Geoff Holt MBE.
 Our first boat, Wetwheels Solent, based in Portsmouth, made her debut in 2011.
 This was followed by Wetwheels Jersey in 2013, with Wetwheels Hamble launched in May 2016.
-Our latest Operational centres, opened in 2018, are Wetwheels Yorkshire, based in Whitby and Wetwheels South East, located in Dover.
+In 2018 Wetwheels Yorkshire, based in Whitby and Wetwheels South East, located in Dover opened.
+The latest addition to the fleet is Wetwheels South West, launched in September 2020 and based in Falmouth.

 Each of our local Wetwheels Operators is a social enterprise, registered as a community interest company (CIC), or the local equivalent (as in Jersey).
 Our Operators gain the advantage of the support of the Wetwheels Foundation, a registered charity, and a proven, successful, sustainable operating model.